jjsch/intention-clarification/README.md

 # intention-clarification
 A dataset of clarification requests extracted from the AMI Corpus, annotated for whether they target intentionality.

+## Content

+The data contains 338 dialogues, separated by double linebreaks.

-The data is extracted from the AMI corpus [1] using the heuristic detailed in [2].
+It is extracted from the AMI corpus [1] using the heuristic detailed in [2].
 It is annotated by two expert annotators.

-The data contains 338 dialogues, separated by double linebreaks.
+## Format & Annotation

 Each dialogue contains:
 - 10 utterances of prior context